8 Fitting Models

 • to better understand (“learn”) the relationships among the variables in the data,

-• make predictions about new observations,
+• make predictions based on new observations,

 • and asses the models’ performance,